-Karen Batia, PhD
+Karen Batia, PhD, CCHP

-As executive director of Heartland Health Outreach (HHO) and vice president of Heartland Alliance for Human Needs & Human Rights, she oversaw primary and oral health services, outpatient and residential mental health and addictions treatment, refugee health programs, cross-cultural interpreting services, and a continuum of other services that support people with limited access to care.
-She designed and implemented integrated health services incorporating programs that impact the social determinants of health to better position the agency to respond to health care reform.
+Dr. Batia also served as executive director of Heartland Health Outreach and vice president of Heartland Alliance for Human Needs & Human Rights.
+In this capacity, she oversaw primary and oral health services, outpatient and residential mental health and addictions treatment, refugee health programs, cross-cultural interpreting services, and a continuum of other services.
+As executive director, she designed and implemented integrated health services in order to better position the agency to respond to healthcare reform.

 She earned her doctorate and master’s degrees from the Gordon F. Derner Institute of Advanced Psychological Studies of Adelphi University, Garden City, New York, and her bachelor’s degree from the University of Michigan.